samarth641/Reddit2Insta/README.md

 # Instagram Reddit Meme Bot

 This bot scrapes memes from random subreddits and posts them to Instagram.
-It uses PRAW to scrape memes from Reddit and InstagramAPI to post memes to Instagram.
+It uses PRAW to scrape memes from Reddit and instabot to post memes to Instagram.

 ## Prerequisites